We found 5 providers with an interest in gastrointestinal problems and who accept Employers Health Network near Katy, TX.

 Relevant Interests: , gastrointestinal problems (digestive disorders), colon cancer, Crohn's disease

-All Interests: Colon Cancer, Crohns Disease, GI Disease
+All Interests: Gastrointestinal Problems, Colon Cancer, Crohn's Disease

 Relevant Interests: , acid reflux (GERD)

-All Interests: Gallstones, Laparoscopic Appendectomy, Laparoscopic Inguinal Hernia, Laparoscopic Surgery, ...
+All Interests: Gallstones, Thyroid Surgery, Laparoscopic Appendectomy, Laparoscopic Gallbladder Removal, ...
 (Read more)

 Relevant Interests: , gastrointestinal problems (digestive disorders), colon cancer, Crohn's disease, hemorrhoids

-Dr. Viswanath Kalapatapu works as an internist in Houston, TX and Katy, TX.
-Areas of expertise for Dr. Kalapatapu include knee problems, prostate problems, and gastrointestinal problems (digestive disorders).
+Dr. Viswanath Kalapatapu's area of specialization is general internal medicine.
+Clinical interests for Dr. Kalapatapu include knee problems, prostate problems, and gastrointestinal problems (digestive disorders).
 He is professionally affiliated with Houston Methodist and Memorial Hermann Katy Hospital.
-He is a graduate of American University of the Caribbean School of Medicine.
-He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, United Healthcare Choice, and more.
-New patients are welcome to contact his office for an appointment.
+Dr. Kalapatapu graduated from American University of the Caribbean School of Medicine.
+Dr. Kalapatapu takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield Gold, United Healthcare Choice, and more.
+He has an open panel.

 Relevant Interests: , gastrointestinal problems (digestive disorders)